 - Internal Variability

 Available evidence strongly suggests that volcanic activity is a natural cause of climate change.
 However, the amounts produced by volcanoes is insignificant when compared to anthropogenic (a fancy word that means something that has come from or been caused by people) emissions.
-It is estimated by scientists that Volcanic eruptions produce 50 times less CO2 than humans do.
+It is estimated by scientists that Volcanic eruptions produce 50 times less carbon dioxide (CO2) than humans do.

 Interestingly, volcanoes actually have a mixed effect on our climate.
-Eruptions emit the greenhouse gas carbon dioxide (CO2) which causes global warming, but they also emit aerosol particles such as sulphur dioxide.
+Eruptions emit the greenhouse gas carbon dioxide into the atmosphere which causes global warming, but they also emit aerosol particles such as sulphur dioxide, methane alongside volcanic ash.

-Global volcanic activity also includes volcanic lakes, tectonic and hydrothermal areas, as well as emissions from mid-ocean ridges.
+Global volcanic activity also includes volcanic lakes, plate tectonics and hydrothermal areas, as well as emissions from mid ocean ridges.
 Adding all of these emissions together.
-Adding all of these up, scientists estimated about 0.645 billion tonnes of CO2 is emitted per year, contributing to climate change.
+Adding all of these up, scientists estimated about 0.645 billion tonnes of atmospheric carbon dioxide is emitted per year, contributing to global climate change.
 A seemingly tiny number compared to the 43.1 billion tonnes of CO2 produced by human activity in 2019.

-It is widely accepted that the fluctuations in the output of radiation from the sun are connected to climate change.
-That being said, most climate scientists do not see a connection between these fluctuations in output recent global warming.
+It is widely accepted that the fluctuations in the output of radiation and solar activity from the sun are connected to climate change.
+That being said, most climate scientists do not see a connection between these fluctuations in output and it being one of the natural causes of global warming.

 Climate scientists agree that the sun follows an 11-year cycle.
 An increase in sunspots (which come and go) are associated with increased solar output.
 It has been calculated that at the height of an 11-year cycle, the global temperature rises by approximately 0.4%.

-About a century ago, Milutin Milanković, a Serbian geophysicist, gathered data that demonstrated the variances in the Earth’s orbit.
+About a century ago, Milutin Milanković, a Serbian geophysicist, gathered data that demonstrated the variances in the Earth’s orbit around the sun.
 Specifically, he was able to show that the orbit varies between being an elliptical to circular.
 The period in which fluctuations happen is thought to be over 100,000 years, and makes up part of what is known as The Milankovitch Theory.

 The fluctuations include changes to: